Antarctic Science

-Antarctic Science is a bimonthly peer reviewed scientific journal published by Cambridge University Press, focusing on all aspects of scientific research in the Antarctic.
-The editors-in-chief are David W. H. Walton (British Antarctic Survey), Walker O. Smith (Virginia Institute of Marine Sciences), Laurie Padman (Earth & Space Research), Alan Rodger (University of Aberystwyth), and John Smellie (University of Leicester).
+Antarctic Science is a monthly peer-reviewed scientific journal published by Cambridge University Press, focusing on all aspects of scientific research in the Antarctic.
+The editor-in-chief is Peter Convey (British Antarctic Survey).
+Previous editors-in-chief include David W. H. Walton (British Antarctic Survey), Walker O. Smith (Virginia Institute of Marine Sciences), Laurie Padman (Earth & Space Research), Alan Rodger (University of Aberystwyth), and John Smellie (University of Leicester).

 This journal is a continuation of the "British Antarctic Survey Bulletin" published from 1963 to 1988.
 Under this former title the journal was indexed in Biological abstracts, Chemical abstracts, and GeoRef.
 This journal's name was changed to "Antarctic Science" in 1989.

 Abstracting and indexing

 This journal is indexed by the following services: